 Course Proposal: For the Course-Track.

-For admitted MA students, it is understood that if the originally proposed courses are not offered while they are in the program, they will consult with their mentor to choose appropriate substitutions.
+If admitted, it is understood that if any of the originally proposed courses are not offered while in the program, the student will consult with their mentor to choose appropriate substitutions.